 What is adrenal insufficiency?

-Adrenal insufficiency is an endocrine, or hormonal, disorder that occurs when the adrenal glands do not produce enough of certain hormones.
-Located just above the kidneys, the adrenal glands produce a range of important hormones including cortisol, aldosterone, adrenaline and androgens.
+Adrenal insufficiency is an endocrine, or hormonal, disorder that occurs when your adrenal glands don't produce enough of certain hormones.
+Your adrenal glands are located just above your kidneys.
+They produce important hormones including cortisol, aldosterone, adrenaline and androgens.

-Adrenal insufficiency can be primary (about 25%) or secondary (75% of cases):
+Adrenal insufficiency can be primary (about 1 in 4 cases) or secondary (about 3 in 4 cases):

-- Secondary adrenal insufficiency is more common than Addison's disease and occurs when the pituitary gland (a pea-sized gland at the base of the brain) doesn't produce enough adrenocorticotropin (ACTH), which travels via the blood stream to stimulate the adrenal glands to produce the hormone cortisol.
-Over time, without enough ACTH, the adrenal glands can shrink.
+- Secondary adrenal insufficiency is more common and occurs when your pituitary gland (a pea-sized gland at the base of your brain) doesn't produce enough adrenocorticotropin (ACTH).
+This hormone stimulates your adrenal glands to produce the hormone cortisol.
+Without enough ACTH your adrenal glands can shrink over time.

-The symptoms of adrenal insufficiency are often vague and non-specific.
+The symptoms of adrenal insufficiency are non-specific.
 They often come on gradually, first appearing during times of stress and then more often over weeks to months.
 Such symptoms include:

 - abdominal pain